GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/alloy-db/README.md

 Steps :

-1. Source your plaground environment file to export Variables required for the set up.
+1. Source your playground environment file to export Variables required for the set up.

 ```
 cat ${MLP_ENVIRONMENT_FILE}